davedoesdemos/CSVBlobToEventHub/README.md

 # CSVBlobToEventHub
 Function to copy data from CSV and submit via function to Event Hubs

 This project is a function app that collects CSVs from Blob and injects the rows one at a time into an Event Hub instance with optional delay.
 This is written in C# but you could achieve the same in other languages.
+See the [video here](https://youtu.be/_4yDWfaW89A)

 ## Introduction